 Glass is often considered the weakest point in a building.
 Windows that break in extreme climatic conditions or as a result of terrorist action can cause major damage and serious injury.
 Flying sharp shards of glass can be avoided by installing clear window film designed to maintain the panel of glass in one piece following impact.
 3M provides a range of films to deal with the specific nature of any threat.
 From film designed to bring old glass up to current Australian Standard (AS1288), to bomb blast film for high-threat public spaces, there is an advanced solution to solve your risk assessment

-Storm Safety - Applying Safety Film to your glass makes your glass less lethal in the event of high winds and storms reducing the risk of flying glass and therefore protecting you and others.
+- Applying Safety Film to your glass makes your glass less lethal in the event of high winds and storms reducing the risk of flying glass and therefore protecting you and others.
+Bomb Blast

-Balcony Ballustrades - Safety Film applied to glass ballustrades on a balcony maintains the views yet protecting the people on boths sides if the glass broke.
+- Safety Film applied to glass balustrades on a balcony maintains the views yet protecting the people on both sides if the glass broke.
 In the event of a breakage, the glass would be held together by the film with no pieces flying off down below into the path of innocent bystanders.
+Nickel Sulphide Inclusions